Is keto for women different than keto for men?

 But is keto safe for women?
 Or even recommended?

 To find out if a ketogenic diet for women is healthy, today we’re exploring this topic in detail to uncover:

 So let’s start by addressing why it’s so much harder for ladies to lose weight and discuss exactly how ketosis and a keto diet can help.

-If you and a random dude start a weight loss program together, exercise the same and stick to your calorie goals, that dude is way more likely to not only lose more weight, but also do so faster.
+If you and a man start a weight loss program together, exercise the same and stick to your calorie goals, that man is way more likely to not only lose more weight, but also do so faster.

 No, it’s not fair; it’s science.

 Women have more obstacles standing in their way to weight loss, including:

 Evolutionary makeup.
 As a female always preparing for potential pregnancy, you naturally have at least 10% more body fat stores and less muscle mass than males.

 And since muscle burns more calories than fat, guys typically have a higher metabolism as well.
 This means they get to burn more calories at rest than women, making weight loss easier for them.